-Why?
-Well, it’s on Delancey Street for starters, the one-way sweep up from the high street towards Regent’s Park.
-And it’s tucked away on a parade of retro Mediterranean restaurants, opposite doomed boozer the Crown & Goose (forlorn since its adjoining snooker hall was pulled down.
-But that’s another story).
+It’s on Delancey Street for starters, the one-way sweep up from the high street towards Regent’s Park.
+And it’s tucked away on a parade of retro Mediterranean restaurants, opposite once doomed boozer the Crown & Goose (now reinvented as guitar shop).

-Sixtysomething George Constinantou has run his tiny outlet for 35 years, after taking over from his uncle back in May 1978.
+Sixtysomething George Constinantou has run his tiny outlet since taking over from his uncle back in May 1979.
 Originally from Cyprus, he came to London ten years earlier and trained as an engineer, but eschewed it all in favour of being his own boss.

 Stepping through the door is a rare moment of authenticity in a world of the salvaged, restyled and re-purposed: with its rusty machines, original tiling, chipped scales, plastic trays of beans, and sacks stacked flat, it’s an oasis of roasting and grinding.
 A refreshing antidote, in fact, to nearby Blues Kitchen’s artfully battered facade.
 And of course, with the rich aroma in the air, the senses are on overdrive: “It’s like a museum!” is perhaps a natural exclamation, except the place is nothing of the kind; it’s simply an artisan workplace unchanged for three decades.